esimonetti/SugarDockerized/README.md

 * Run docker-compose -f <stack yml filename> up -d for the selected <stack yml filename>.
 As an example if we selected `stacks/sugar79/php71.yml`, you would run `docker-compose -f stacks/sugar79/php71.yml up -d`

 ## Current version support
-This stack only works with [Sugar version 7.9 and all its platform requirements](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/).
+The main stacks work with [Sugar version 7.9 and all its platform requirements](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/).
+Additional stacks are aligned with the pltform requirements of version 7.10.

 ## Starting and stopping the desired stack
 * Run the stack with `docker-compose -f <stack yml filename> up -d`